-- Whether there is evidence of support, indicating availability of the intervention from its source, for the duration of the proposed clinical trial (if applicable). - o To what degree the intervention addresses the clinical need(s) described. - How the intervention compares with currently available interventions and/or standards of care, with particular emphasis on patient outcomes. - To what degree the application has provided preclinical and/or clinical evidence to support the safety of the intervention. - How well research procedures are clearly delineated from routine clinical procedures.
+- Whether there is evidence of support, indicating availability of the intervention from its source, for the duration of the proposed clinical trial (if applicable). - o To what degree the intervention addresses the clinical need(s) described. - How the intervention compares with currently available interventions and/or standards of care. - To what degree the application has provided preclinical and/or clinical evidence to support the safety of the intervention. - How well research procedures are clearly delineated from routine clinical procedures. - Whether measures are described to ensure the consistency of dosing of active ingredients for nutritional supplements (if applicable).

-• Regulatory Strategy and Transition Plan
+Regulatory Strategy and Transition Plan

-- How the regulatory strategy and development plan to support the product indication or product label change, if applicable, are appropriate and well described. - Whether the application includes documentation that the study is exempt from FDA or other international agency regulation, or that the IND or IDE application and/or international equivalent has been submitted to the FDA and/or relevant international regulatory agency, as appropriate.
+- How well the regulatory strategy and development plan support the product indication or product label change, if applicable, are appropriate and well described. - Whether the application includes documentation that the study is exempt from FDA or other international agency regulation, or that the IND or IDE application (and/or international equivalent) has been submitted to the FDA and/or relevant international regulatory agency, as appropriate. - For investigator-sponsored regulatory exemptions (e.g., IND, IDE, or other international equivalent), whether there is evidence of appropriate institutional support, including capabilities to ensure monitoring as required by the FDA or relevant international regulatory agency. - Whether plans to comply with GMP, GLP, and GCP guidelines are appropriate. - Whether the identified next level of development and/or commercialization is realistic. - Whether the funding strategy described to bring the intervention to the next level of development (e.g., specific industry partners, specific funding opportunities to be applied for) is reasonable and achievable. - Whether the application has a plan to distribute the findings or intervention to the breast cancer community. - Whether the proposed collaborations and other resources for providing continuity of development, including proposed development, are established and/or achievable.

-- How well the documentation provided supports the feasibility of acquiring an active IND or IDE and/or international equivalent covering the proposed trial, if applicable. - For investigator-sponsored regulatory exemptions (e.g., IND, IDE, or other international equivalent), whether there is evidence of appropriate institutional support, including capabilities to ensure monitoring as required by the FDA or relevant international regulatory agency. - Whether plans to comply with GMP, GLP, and GCP guidelines are appropriate. - Whether the identified next level of development, implementation, and/or commercialization is realistic. - Whether the funding strategy described to bring the intervention to the next level of development (e.g., specific industry partners, specific funding opportunities to be applied for) is reasonable and achievable. - For Knowledge Products, whether the proposed collaborations and other resources for providing continuity of development, including proposed development or modification of clinical practice guidelines and recommendations, provider training materials, patient brochures, and other clinical support tools, scientific journal publications, models, simulations, and applications are established and/or achievable. - Whether the schedule and milestones for bringing the intervention to the next level of development (next-phase clinical trials, transition to industry, delivery to the market, incorporation into standard practice, and/or approval by the FDA) are achievable. - o If applicable, whether the risk analysis for cost, schedule, manufacturability, and sustainability is realistic and reasonable. - O How well the application identifies intellectual property ownership, demonstrates the appropriate access to all intellectual property rights necessary for development and commercialization, describes an appropriate intellectual and material property plan among participating organizations (if applicable), and addresses any impact of intellectual property issues on product development and subsequent Government access to products supported by this Program Announcement.
+- Whether the schedule and milestones for bringing the intervention to the next level of development (next-phase clinical trials, transition to industry, delivery to the market, incorporation into standard practice, and/or approval by the FDA) are achievable. - Whether the potential risk analysis for cost, schedule, manufacturability, and sustainability is realistic and reasonable. - How well the application identifies intellectual property ownership, demonstrates the appropriate access to all intellectual property rights necessary for development and commercialization, describes an appropriate intellectual and material property plan among participating organizations (if applicable), and addresses any impact of intellectual property issues on product or technology development and subsequent Government access to products and technologies supported by this Program Announcement.

-• Recruitment, Accrual, and Feasibility
+Recruitment, Accrual, and Feasibility

-- How well the PI addresses the availability of human subjects for the clinical trial and the prospect of their participation. - Whether the PI has demonstrated access to the proposed human subject population. - The degree to which the recruitment, informed consent, screening, and retention processes for human subjects will meet the needs of the proposed clinical trial.

-- How well the application identifies possible delays (e.g., slow accrual, attrition) and presents adequate contingency plans to resolve them. - To what extent the proposed clinical trial might affect the daily lives of the individual human subjects participating in the study (e.g., will human subjects still be able to take their regular medications while participating in the clinical trial?
+- How well the application addresses the availability of human subjects for the clinical trial and the prospect of their participation. - Whether the application has demonstrated access to the proposed human subject population. - The degree to which the recruitment, informed consent, screening, and retention processes for human subjects will meet the needs of the proposed clinical trial. - How well the application identifies possible delays (e.g., slow accrual, attrition) and presents adequate contingency plans to resolve them. - o To what extent the proposed clinical trial might affect the daily lives of the individual human subjects participating in the study (e.g., Will human subjects still be able to take their regular medications while participating in the clinical trial?
 Are human subjects required to stay overnight in a hospital?).

-Statistical and Data Analysis Plan
+Statistical Plan